About Sparta Police Department

 Officers volunteer to be part of the Unit and perform most of the same functions as their motorized counterparts.
 Patrolling from a bicycle affords officers the opportunity to interact with the public, promote bicycle safety, and gain access to areas where police cruisers cannot go.
 The stealth provided by a bicycle also makes it an effective crime fighting tool.
 The Bicycle Patrol Unit has quickly become one of the most effective methods for policing city festivals, concerts in the park, and various parades throughout the year.

-The Sparta Police Department’s K-9 Unit consists of Larz, a purebred German Shepherd, who has been partnered with Officer Brian James to form a canine team.
+The Sparta Police Department’s K-9 Unit consists of Larz, a purebred German Shepherd, who has been partnered with Officer Brian James to form a canine team and Kaiser, who has been partnered with Officer Corey Johnson.

 The canine program was initially funded through a federal grant intended to promote crime reduction in rural areas.
 This initial funding covered the purchase of Nitro and the team’s training; as well as outfitting a K-9 squad, start-up supplies, and veterinary services.